- Oops!Something went wrong.Please try again later.

 This article aims to highlight some of the best NBA DFS Plays at every position for your cash game lineups.
 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our NBA News & Headlines Feed throughout the day will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-We’ll take a look at Tuesday’s 6-game main slate starting at 7:30 ET.
+We’ll take a look at Tuesday’s two-game slate starting at 6:30 ET.

 Editor’s Note: Dominate daily with our premium DFS Tools that are packed with our lineup optimizer, a salary tracker, projections and much more.
 And don't forget to use promo code WELCOME10 to get 10% off.
 Click here to learn more!